 In 1968, the Division of Primary Health Care was established in the Department of Health Care and Epidemiology, with Dr. H. Clyde Slade as the Division’s director.
 He was instrumental in both the development of residency training in family medicine, and the establishment of family practice as an independent department at UBC.

 Dr. Slade opened the first Family Practice Teaching Unit near Vancouver General Hospital in 1969 to introduce students, residents, and interns to family practice.
-This teaching unit is still in operation today as the Family Practice Centre (Fairmont Clinic).

 The Department of Family Practice was founded in 1978 with the support of Dean Dr. David Bates, and with financial assistance through an endowment fund from the Royal Canadian Legion’s Pacific Command.
 Dr. Peter R. Grantham was the first Head of the department and Royal Canadian Legion Chair in Family Medicine.